Building a modern business - Month 1 - Getting this started

 I’ve never been one for working for the standard working model.
 The ‘9 to 5’ working pattern shouldn’t really apply in my line of business, web development.
 And being in the office is necessary 95% of the time.

 The COVID-19 pandemic opened up the opportunity for many to work from home and I was one of them.
 I got a taste for it and decided that I wanted to continue with it.
-For me, that means starting out on my own and developing a thriving business.
+For me, that means branching out and starting a business.

 It’s as easy as that.